-

 Generally, there are no organisations that provide voting recommendations to investors of private companies.
 In practice, this kind of activity is limited to publicly traded companies.

+A number of different organisations provide guidance to institutional shareholders on how to vote on shareholder resolutions of publicly traded companies.
+Within the UK, these include the Investment Association, the Pensions and Lifetime Savings Association (PLSA), Pensions Investment Research Consultants Limited (PIRC) and, notably, the Pre-emption Group (PEG).
 Global proxy advisers, such as ISS and Glass Lewis, also issue voting guidelines and policies specifically for the UK.
 These proxy advisers are subject to transparency requirements relating to the advice and voting recommendations they give.

-Finally, some institutional investors also publish guidelines on how the investment funds they manage will vote on particular shareholder resolutions.
+Additionally, some institutional investors also publish guidelines on how the investment funds they manage will vote on particular shareholder resolutions.
 In general, the majority of publicly traded companies pay close attention to these investor and proxy adviser guidelines.
 In most cases, a company will be able to depart from a particular voting recommendation if it can justify this to investors.

 -